darekf77/firedev/README.md

 1.2.
 Start lib/app build in integrated terminal
 ```
 firedev start

+# OR to start separated build of app and lib project parts
+firedev bw     # it will start lib build from ./src/lib
+firedev baw    # it will start app build from ./src/app*

+# bw => build:watch
+# baw => build:app:watch
 ```

 1.3.
 Select proper debug task in  Visual Studio Code